 What will this cost me?

-Dues for the group are 35.00 agin this semester to help cover costs.
+Dues for the group are still only 50.00 (waived for full time students) this semester to help cover costs.
 If the dues are a hardship for a member, they can speak to thier section leader who will confidentially discuss waiving them with the President.
 Members are also expected to reumburse the Society for the cost of music which they can then keep.
-Iin the first year of membership they will reumburse the Society for the warm-up book.
 The desire of the Society is to keep costs down to remove financial barriers to membership as much as possible.